kryptx/nexus-cg/Rules.md

         *   **Connectivity:** Must be adjacent to an existing card.
         *   **Fixed Orientation:** Cards **cannot** be rotated.
 Place them with the text upright.
         *   **Connection Point Matching:** To place Card B next to Card A, look at the edge where they touch.
 At least one **Input port present** on Card B's connecting edge must align with a corresponding **Output port present** on Card A's adjacent edge.
 Other ports don't need to match for placement legality.
 (See Section 11 for Port details).
+        *   **Link Obstruction:** You may not place a node in a space that is occupied by a convergence link; in other words, you may not place along any edge where a link is attached to either port (even if the node does not attach to that port).
         *   **Uniqueness Rule:** Your network **cannot contain more than one copy of the exact same card**.
 If you draw a duplicate of a card already in your network, you cannot play it (but you can discard it).
 *   **(B) Discard for Resources:**
     *   Discard one card from your hand face-down to the discard pile.